vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - **Kubernetes control plane VM:** Three Kubernetes control plane VMs in total are created on the hosts that are part of the Supervisor Cluster.
 The three control plane VMs are load balanced as each one of them has its own IP address.

-- **Cluster API and Tanzu Kubernetes Grid Service:** These are modules that run on the Supervisor Cluster and enable the provisioning and management of Tanzu Kubernetes Clusters.
+- **Cluster API and Tanzu Kubernetes Grid Service:** These are modules that run on the Supervisor Cluster and enable the provisioning and management of Tanzu Kubernetes clusters.

 The following diagram shows the general architecture of the Supervisor Cluster.